Adore2113/MarsHSim/docs/dev_log.md

     ♡ ***while looking at the amine bed list, I'm not happy w. how it's running right now b/c of how I hardcoded and pre-assigned the roles, when I actually want this to be a living working system, so before starting the solar power functions, I'm going to go back and try to fix that***

-    ♡ I fixed a lot of my code today and added solar list of dictionaries, updated the amine list of dictionaries and made a crew metabolism dictionary, fixed some typos and learned a lot about organizing files, name consistency, code consistency, not going overboard too fast, and file setup
+    ♡ I fixed a lot of my code today and added solar list of dictionaries, updated the amine list of dictionaries and made a crew metabolism dictionary, fixed some typos and learned a lot about organizing files, name consistency, code consistency, not going overboard too fast and file setup

 #### Next Session:
     ♡ work on power_system.py